tatianarijoff/pytlwall/README.md

 assuming that the package has been downloaded in the current folder.

 ## Tasks performed by pytlwall
+TlWall can
+- calculate
+    - Longitudinal impedance
+    - Transverse impedance
+    - Dipolar and quadrupolar impedance (using chamber shape and yokoya factors)
+    - Surface impedance (longitudinal and transverse)
+    - Indirect space charge impedance (longitudinal and transverse)
+    - Direct space charge impedance (longitudinal and transverse)
+- can read all the information from a configurator file
+- can interact with you by shell and write the result into a configuration file
+- can do a basic plot and output management

 ## Structure of the package